Border Enforcement Developments Since 1993 and How to Change CBP

 - Verbal and physical abuse are unacceptable.
 CBP should establish and enforce standards of appropriate speech that proscribe verbal abuse, and that distinguish command speech from abusive speech.
 CBP should establish and enforce standards in which specific physical actions are necessary and not injurious, and those beyond are proscribed as abusive.
 These standards should be central to officer/agent evaluation, with serious consequences for their violation; and effective enactment of such standards likewise should be central to the evaluation of supervisors and managers.

-- Eliminate sexual and other harassment and assault, internal and external to the organization.
-Assess current policies and procedures to investigate cases and complaints to ensure that they are rapid, effective, and consequential.
+- CBP should eliminate sexual and other harassment and assault, internal and external to the organization.
+CBP should assess current policies and procedures to investigate cases and complaints to ensure that they are rapid, effective, and consequential.